Waste less this Easter!

 Easter egg foil

-Many eggs come wrapped in coloured foil, which can be recycled in your recycling bin at home.
+Many eggs come wrapped in coloured foil, which can be recycled in your household recycling bin.
 Just remember to collect up all the foil into a tennis-sized ball along with any other bits of used foil (including from smaller eggs) and pop it into your home recycling bin for collection.

 Gift basket wrapping and sweet wrappers